gulfiliz/gulfiliz.github.io/_posts/2025-04-01-topological-phases.md

 The complete classification
-organizes all possible topological insulators and superconductors in a periodic table — the table of topological phases.
+organizes all possible topological insulators and superconductors in a periodic table, the table of topological phases.

 **The Bott periodicity:**

-The classification follows an 8-fold pattern —
+The classification follows an 8-fold pattern:
 Bott periodicity in K-theory.

-The mathematics: the classification of topological phases is the classification of vector bundles over spheres — the same problem that arises in homotopy theory and K-theory.
+The mathematics: the classification of topological phases is the classification of vector bundles over spheres, the same problem that arises in homotopy theory and K-theory.